Guray00/ctfutils/README.md

 sudo apt install python3
 ```

-2. Clone this repository (or download the project as zip from this page).
-3. Navigate to tmp.
+2. Navigate to tmp.
 ```bash
 cd /tmp/
 ```
 The above command is **optional**, it is to download the zip file in a temporary folder (it will be automatically removed when you    shutdown the pc).

+3. Clone this repository (or download the project as zip from this page).
 ```bash
 git clone https://github.com/Guray00/ctfutils
 ```
-3. Extract the zip folder and run the install.sh file.
+4. Extract the zip folder and run the install.sh file.
 In order to make this:
 ```bash
 chmod -R a+x ./
 ```